A closer look: Collapse in Cats

-- Blood work: routine blood work indicates overall organ and immune system function as well as markers of specific types of conditions like infection
+- Blood work: routine blood work indicates overall organ and immune-system function as well as markers of specific types of conditions like infection

-• Urine analysis: Changes in the urine may be associated with certain conditions
+- Urinalysis: changes in the urine may be associated with certain conditions

-• Diagnostic imaging: Ultrasound or X-rays can help identify traumatic injuries, respiratory conditions, or heart conditions.
-Advanced diagnostic imaging like MRI, CT, or myelography may be required
+- Diagnostic imaging: ultrasound or x-rays can help identify traumatic injuries, respiratory conditions, or heart conditions.
+Advanced diagnostic imaging like MRI, CT, or myelography may be required.

-• Electrocardiograms: This test examines the electrical activity of the heart, and can help diagnose heart conditions.
+- Electrocardiogram: this test examines the electrical activity of the heart, and can help diagnose heart conditions.
 In some cases, portable electrocardiogram machines can be sent home with the patient if episodes of collapse occur infrequently.